Raijeee/SleepSync/README.md

         name: "HistoryScreen"
 ```

 This kivyMD code is the backbone setup of the GUI.
 As I have 5 total screens in my application I have 5 screens registered in setup.
-As seen, each screen has its own unique name, which corespond to their functionality in the application.
+As seen, each screen has its own unique name, which corresponds to its functionality in the application.

 ### General Screen Setup (background)
 ```.py